timmyli25/rst/test.rst

         #Defines numer of tiles in our heatmap.
 Lower means more tiles.
 Will need to play around with this.
         radius: 0.006

-        # How detailed out heatmap is.
+        # How detailed our heatmap is.
 Lower means more detailed.
         detail: 0.0007

         #Intensity threshold